WuPhil/LWE-Project/README.md

 * check3(bits) - Tests correctness of multiple random bits, but only contains one secret key and shows the public information for all the bits encoded as well as the bits encoded.

 ### Attacks:
-* generateBruteForce(q,n,b) - Generates a key that the code attacks by requesting many samples and algorithmically checking every value.
-By default, a key is considered correct if it properly decrpyts 20 0 bits and 20 1 bit messages.
+* generateBruteForce(n,q,b) - Generates a key that the code attacks by requesting many samples and algorithmically checking every value.
+By default, a key is considered correct if it properly decrpyts 20 *0* bits and 20 *1* bits.
-* sampleBruteForce(q,n,m,b) - Takes *m* * *n* coefficients as the first user input (i.e the first *n* coefficients correspond to the first equation) and *m* outputs to each equation, and finally a third prompt for if there is an expected message.
+* sampleBruteForce(n,q,m,b) - Takes *m* * *n* coefficients as the first user input (the first *n* coefficients correspond to the first equation) and *m* outputs to each equation, and finally a third prompt for if there is an expected message.
 If there is an expected message, then the method solves for the key, otherwise, it will show the most likely key.
+* chosenCiphertestAttack(n,q,b) - Generates a secret key and uses the decryption oracle to crack it quickly.
+Does this by entering ciphertexts with only one coefficient and using the error bounds to find the value of that coefficient in the secret key..
 ## Contributors

 **Gorjan Alagic** - *Mentor*